Omeprazole degradation pathway

 Omeprazole, a medication used to treat stomach acid-related conditions, has a unique chemical structure.
 It belongs to a class of drugs known as proton pump inhibitors (PPIs).
 The chemical structure of omeprazole consists of a pyridine ring, a benzimidazole ring, and a sulfoxide group.
 These components play a crucial role in the drug’s mechanism of action.

-See also Omeprazole dr 20mg
+See also Omeprazole 20mg walgreens

 Pyridine Ring: The pyridine ring in omeprazole provides stability to the molecule and helps in binding to proton pumps in the stomach lining.
 This interaction inhibits the secretion of gastric acid, reducing acidity in the stomach.